smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/GetPolicyConfigurationData/index.md

 : HMI

 Purpose
-: To get policy type and property
+: To get a specific field from the policy table

 ### Request